duckafire/simple-api-rest/docs/conventions/code.md

 ### The main function

 1. `main` function must be present in the end of file.
-1. `main` must be declared and exported simultaneous.
+1. `main` must be exported after to be declared.

 ## Tests (only JavaScript)